D76X/Loggers/Notes/IoT.md

 * iothub-explorer send device01 "Some message"
 * iothub-explorer send device01 send-iterations 10 send-interval 1000 "Some message"

+* iothub-explorer device-method device-01 "showMessage" "Hello from IoT Hub Explorer!"
+  Invoke a direct method on the device from a manager.

+*
 ---
 ## Azure IoT solution accelerators